-[21] The Respondent argued that Cooper Blok was not a portfolio sale and the Keg building may not have been listed before it was sold, but that it was a bona fide arm's length sale and therefore representative of market value.

-[22] The Respondent further argued that the Duff Building was not bought for income but for flipping instead.
-To use it in the study would skew the results.

-[23] The Respondent was not clear why the Grondon Building was not used, but it appeared from the information before the Board that the Grondon Building is located on the west side of 14 Street SW, which would place it outside the Beltline.

-[24] Regarding the methodology, the Respondent submitted that it has used the same parameters for years, and in that regard its method was consistent.
+- [21] The Board considered the arguments the Respondent provided on September 5, 2013, for CARB File 70567, in which it was argued that Cooper Blok was not a portfolio sale and the Keg building may not have been listed before it was sold, but that it was a bona fide arm's length sale and therefore representative of market value. - [22] The Respondent further argued that the Duff Building was not bought for income but for flipping instead.
+To use it in the study would skew the results. - [23] The Respondent was not clear why the Grondon Building was not used, but it appeared from the information before the Board that the Grondon Building is located on the west side of 14 Street SW, which would place it outside the Beltline. - [24] Regarding the methodology, the Respondent submitted that it has used the same parameters for years, and in that regard its method was consistent.
 The Respondent further submitted that sales which occurred July to December 2011 have more in common with the rents derived from July 2010 to July 2011 than they do the rents derived from July 2011 to July 2012.